-Within the Patho Plains of Victoria the plains-wanderer population was estimated to have undergone a reduction in numbers of greater than 90% between 2010 and 2012 (Radford et al., 2013) and by 2014 population declines on ten private paddocks on the Patho Plains are estimated to have reached approximately 95% (Baker-Gabb, 2014).
+Within the Patho Plains of Victoria the plains-wanderer population was estimated to have undergone a reduction in numbers of greater than 90% between 2010 and 2012 (Radford et al., 2013) and by 2014 the population on ten private paddocks on the Patho Plains are estimated to have declined by approximately 95% since 2010 (Baker-Gabb, 2014).
 Declines in numbers also appear to be similar for populations in Terrick Terrick National Park (Antos, 2014) and Avoca Plains (Baker-Gabb, 2012).
-Furthermore, there have been no records of birds breeding on the Patho Plains or Avoca Plains since 2011 (Baker-Gabb, 2014).
-Two possible hypotheses are proposed to explain this reduction; either the Victorian population has undergone a mass migration or it has experienced mass mortality (Radford et al., 2013).
-While there may be suitable habitat within inland Australia into which the Victorian plains-wanderer population could have migrated, there has been no evidence for this (Radford et al., 2013).
+Following several surveys during which there were no records of birds breeding on the Patho Plains or Avoca Plains (Baker-Gabb, 2014), a sub-adult pair was observed in late 2014, a male with four chicks was observed in early 2015 and a nest with eggs was recorded in late 2015, indicating that limited breeding has again been occurring in these areas (Antos, 2015).
+Two possible hypotheses are proposed to explain the reduction in numbers in Victoria; either the Victorian population has undergone a mass migration or it has experienced mass mortality (Radford et al., 2013).
+While there may be suitable habitat within inland Australia into which the Victorian plains-wanderer population could have migrated, there is no evidence for this (Antos, 2013b; Radford et al., 2013).

 Within the Riverina region of New South Wales the plains-wanderer population was estimated to have undergone a reduction in numbers of approximately 75% during the 2002 drought, after which time there was only minor, staged increases in numbers between 2004 to 2010 (Parker & Baker-Gabb, 2013).
-Further population declines in the Riverina population of plains-wanderer subsequently occurred following the increased rainfalls experienced from late 2010 to 2011 (Parker & Baker-Gabb, 2013).
-Recent analysis of monitoring data collected regularly between 2001 and 2014 indicates that there has been an overall decline in numbers of 93% across sites of the Riverina region over this time period (Wilson et al., 2014).
+Further population declines in the Riverina population of plains-wanderer subsequently occurred following the increased rainfalls experienced from late 2010 to 2012 (Parker & Baker-Gabb, 2013).
+Recent analysis of monitoring data collected between 2001 and 2014 indicates that there was an overall decline in numbers of 93% across sites in the Riverina region over this time period (Wilson et al., 2014).

 The size of the plains-wanderer population is likely to vary with seasonal conditions.
 Studies by Baker-Gabb et al (1990) indicated that the Riverina population of plains-wanderer could vary by up to 80% from year to year in times of drought.
 Previously, plains-wanderer populations have been shown to recover from population declines associated with drought conditions and localised overgrazing (Baker-Gabb et al., 1990, Maher, 1997).
-However, Parker and Baker-Gabb (2013) noted that plains-wanderer numbers have now remained historically low for more than a decade, with Garnett et al (2011) estimating the total number of mature individuals to be 2000 and decreasing.
+However, Parker and Baker-Gabb (2013) noted that plains-wanderer numbers have now remained historically low for more than a decade.